ay27/snippet.TF/README.md

 # Snippet.TF

-Some of my snippets used in TensorFlow, maybe helpful for someone.
+Some of my snippets used in TensorFlow, maybe helpful to someone.

 Usage: